A Strategic Planning Process

 No matter the type of agribusiness there are a four strategies that you should be aware of that will be key to the financial future of your agribusiness.

 Have you chosen a predecessor, a family member, or a younger partner who can carry on your agribusiness?
 Succession transitions should be anticipated just like retirement.
-Sudden life events are unpredictable and without a formalized succession plan, the changes for success decreases significantly with each transition.
+Sudden life events are unpredictable and without a formalized succession plan, the chances for success decreases significantly with each transition.
 It is important to ask yourself the following questions:

 In many cases, agribusinesses are multigenerational businesses.
 As the business provides income for multiple generations many ask the questions, how will I provide for my family or leave a legacy once I retire?
 When a retirement plan is established it is important to consider the transition period.
 Does your retirement plan for your agribusiness include the following: